FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 	}
 	```

-	To solve the problem, we make 10 iteration of the conjugate gradient,
+	To solve the problem, we make 10 iterations of the conjugate gradient,
 	recompute the preconditioner and restart the conjugate gradient:

 	```freefem